Morocco, with its famous medieval

 Inside the 14th-century Medersa Attarine

-family in their palace which was once the home
+ceremony in a palace which was once the home of

-palace of King Hassan I, which is now a museum
+late 19th-century palace of King Hassan I, which is

 Drive south through the Berber town of Ifrane